fl101/awardfares-blog/_posts/2023-12-18-wide-search-guide.md

 <img src="../assets/img/wide-search-guide/manual-traiditional-list.webp" alt="NYC to LHR in AwardFares." class="noborder"/>

 However, this is cumbersome, as it forces us to know the names of the airports or cities in that area.
-The list can become lengthy, and we might not be aware of other airports in the area.
+The list can become lengthy, and we might not know other airports in the area.

-Wide Award Search changes this by allowing you to search for award flights between entire regions or areas, rather than specific cities.
+Wide Award Search changes this by allowing you to search for award flights between entire regions or areas rather than specific cities.
 This approach broadens your search parameters, increasing your chances of finding available award seats.

 ## How To Use Wide Search

-Instead of adding the airports manually, you can simply write the **name** of a Metropolitan area, for example, **type New York City (NYC)** for *any* airport in New York.
+Instead of adding the airports manually, you can write the **name** of a Metropolitan area, for example, type **New York City (NYC)** for *any* airport in New York.

 As you type, AwardFares' auto-suggest will clearly show you that it is a Metro Area option in the dropdown menu.